yubol-bobo/yuboli.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a fourth-year PhD student in Information Systems at Carnegie Mellon University, co-advised by [Rema Padman](https://www.heinz.cmu.edu/faculty-research/profiles/padman-rema/) and [Ramayya Krishnan](https://www.heinz.cmu.edu/faculty-research/profiles/krishnan-ramayya).
+I am a PhD student in Information Systems at Carnegie Mellon University, co-advised by [Rema Padman](https://www.heinz.cmu.edu/faculty-research/profiles/padman-rema/) and [Ramayya Krishnan](https://www.heinz.cmu.edu/faculty-research/profiles/krishnan-ramayya).
 My research advances cutting-edge AI systems and their deployment in interdisciplinary fields, with a particular focus on multi-turn LLM interactions, agentic AI systems, and explainability of LLMs and deep learning models in healthcare.

 My work centers on developing aligned AI and LLM systems that enable reliable, personalized treatment and clinical decision-making.
 By ensuring these models provide clinicians with dependable and transparent recommendations, I aim to transform healthcare decisions and reshape interactions between doctors and patients.